ajitagupta/businessprimer/README.md

 In Sales, the Pricing Uncertainty Principle applies: all prices are arbitrary and shapeable.
 So how does one go about setting a price that the customer will accept?
 There are 4 ways to proceed, where the first three can be used as baseline and the last one can be used to fix the optimal price.
 1. Replacement cost: cost to create + desired margin (= profit)
 2. Market comparison: find similar offer
-3. Discounted Cash Flow / Net Present Value (meant for business that generate ongoing cash flow)
+3. Discounted Cash Flow (meant for business that generate ongoing cash flow)
-4. Value Comparison: estimate worth of unique characteristics to certain individuals (e.g. a house close to area school, Elvis Presley's house)
+4. Value Comparison: estimate worth of unique characteristics to the customer (e.g. a house close to area school, Elvis Presley's house)

 Keep in mind that prices are sensitive: as prices change the customers attracted to your offer will also change.
 The ideal value will then depend on your target market.
 A classic example of price sensitivity are automobiles - some cars are desirable exactly because they are expensive.